TehShrike/abstract-state-router/renderer.md

 - wipe out all content/state in `domApi`
 - apply the new `content` to the same `domApi`

-This function doesn't return anything, just call the callback or whatever once the resetting is complete.
+This function doesn't have to return anything, it's totally fine to call the callback or return a resolved promise without any value once the resetting is complete.
+The router will assume that the previous DOM API is still valid.

+If you do pass a truthy value to the callback or in the promise, the router will assume that the value is the new DOM API which should replace the previous one.

 ```js
 function reset(context, cb) {